JamWithBread/LSDE-2022-Sinking-Netherlands/README.md

 Step 5: Create simple map visualization (not directly animated from point cloud data) where the degree of average elevation change is indicated by shading of the 100 regions.
 Can click on a region and the map zooms in, new sub shadings are shown for the zoomed in region.

 ## Pros of this method:
- - Straightforward, hardest part will probably be the partitioning of the regions and lining them up with a graphical map of the netherlands to apply shading to
+ - Straightforward, hardest part will probably be the partitioning of the regions and lining them up with a graphical map of the netherlands to apply shading to + working with the ML model.
- - Don't have to worry about rendering point cloud images (although it would be cool) or reliability of ML models - just compares the data directly in a simple way
+ - Don't have to worry about rendering point cloud images (although it would be cool) - just compares the data directly in a simple way
 ## Cons of this method
 - average height measure might not be sensitive enough to detect sinking in a region
 - Might still end up with a lot of data --> sample less but then the average could be even less reliable - must find a balance